bernardosequeir/bernardo-website/src/pages/blog-posts/Advent_of_Code_2020_Day6.md

 This year's challenges start with an easy-one, for warm-up.
 You can read the problem description (and the very charming box text) [here](https://adventofcode.com/2020/day/1)

-But essentially, we are given a list of numbers as an input, and for the first part of this problem we need to find a pair of numbers that sum to 2020, and return the product of those two numbers.
+But essentially, we are given a list of numbers as an input, and for the first part of this problem, we need to find a pair of numbers that sum to 2020 and return the product of those two numbers.

 ### Part 1